[Above: Nosferatu dir. Robert Eggers. DOP Jarin Blaschke.]

 Thanks to my local BFI NETWORK hub, I was invited to a screening of Lollipop after a roundtable with director Daisy-May Hudson, who was completely lovely to talk to.
 Lollipop mostly features non-actors, with lived experience of the subject matter, which could've been seen as a risk but gave the film a great sense of authenticity, and the cast were brilliant, particularly the child actors and breakout star Posy Sterling.
 Lollipop tackled hard subjects but with a constant sense of warmth that softened the grit and left you believing in the goodness of people.

 Next, something totally different - the live action remake of How To Train Your Dragon.
-People have questioned whether this film needed to exist, as the remake re-treads the same plot beats and even some of the shot choices - but it does introduce the story to a new audience who might not choose to watch animated films, and its great to see them enjoying it.
+People have questioned whether this film needed to exist, as the remake treads the same plot beats and even uses a few of the same shot choices as the original.
+But it does introduce the story to a new audience who might not choose to watch animated films, and its great to see them enjoying it.
 I think that some of the humour possibly worked better in animated form, but the visual spectacle of the final act definitely worked well here, particularly when watched on a large screen.

 AUGUST 2025